eficode-academy/helm-katas/test-helm-deployments.md

 ## Introduction

-There are multiple aspects of a helm chart that one might want to test, such as if the rendered Kubernetes yaml is correct, whether values are injected correctly into the rendered yaml, and that when a chart is deployed, that the services started are working as expected.
+There are multiple aspects of a helm chart that one might want to test:

+- if the rendered Kubernetes yaml is correctly formatted and valid
+- whether values are injected correctly into the rendered yaml
+- when a chart is deployed, that the services started are working as expected.
+- and many more...

-This Exercise will deal will deal with the two latter, verifying that the injected values are correct, and testing that deployments work as expected.
+This Exercise will deal with the two latter, verifying that the injected values are correct, and testing that deployments work as expected.

 Helm provides functionality for orchestrating tests, using the `helm test` command.

 Tests are defined as a number of `pod specs` which include the `test annotation` in their metadata dictionary.

 ## Writing Helm Tests

 A helm test consists of a `pod spec` with a specific annotation: `helm.sh/hook: test`.
-As the annotation implies, this is actually a `helm hook`, meaning that all of the pod specs with this annotation are executed when the helm test command is issued.
+As the annotation implies, this is actually a `helm hook`, meaning that all of the pod specs with this annotation are executed when the `helm test` command is issued.

 The hook is an annotation to the metadata of the pod: